 Please, please, please don’t rely on Google maps when hiking.
 Since the beginning of this trip, we have been using Maps.me and mapy.cz, both are great map apps that show hiking trails and mapy.cz even shows topography.

 While the trail is relatively easy to follow, having a map app you can quickly reference in case you haven’t seen a trail marker in some time can definitely take the worry away.

 Both apps are free to download and allow you to download the region to be used in an offline mode.

 Bring enough cash to last until you are back in Shkodër

 There are no ATM’s in either Valbona or Theth.
-The towns were much smaller than I had envisioned and have very limited services.
-I couldn’t even find an ice cream in Theth after our hike, which I was very sad about.
+The towns were much smaller than I had envisioned and had very limited services.
+I couldn’t even find ice cream in Theth after our hike, which I was very sad about.